dmaiasil/dmaiasil.github.io/content/_index.md

       title: '🏛️ My Mission'
       subtitle: ''
       text: |-
-        My mission is to **build AI systems that are ethical, explainable, and impactful**, transforming how organizations use data to make better, more responsible decisions and leading projects that make machine learning both scalable and sustainable.
+        My mission is to **build AI systems that are ethical, explainable, and impactful**, transforming how organizations use data to make better, more responsible decisions.

+        I work at the intersection of **AI innovation, ethics, and real-world application**, leading projects that make machine learning both scalable and sustainable.

         As an **educator and international speaker**, I’m passionate about **democratizing technology** through inclusion and knowledge-sharing.
 I founded **Vem ser Dev** to empower Portuguese-speaking learners in Python and data science.